-One of the most frequently asked question on our Frugal Mom Message Board is, “How do I start living a frugal life?”
+One of the most frequently asked questions we receive is, “How do I start living a frugal life?”
 There are lots of practical things you can do to cut back on expenses and lower your spending.
 But in order to become successful at frugal living, you must first change your thinking.
 So how do you get a frugal state of mind?

 1. Determine why you want to live a frugal life

 When you take time to think through why you are taking the step towards frugal living, your reason becomes your determination.
 Write a sentence or two on why you want to live a frugal life, and put it somewhere accessible.
 Reread it when times get hard, or when you are tempted to splurge, or when you see yourself creeping back to your old spending habits.
 It will give you the willpower and resolve to stick to your plan.